-Hi, I’m Carla King, founder of the Self-Publishing Boot Camp series of guides, online courses, and workshops, host of the Author Friendly podcast, and publisher at Misadventures Media.
+Hi, I’m Carla King, your host for the Author Friendly Podcast and founder of the Self-Publishing Boot Camp series of guides, online courses, and workshops.

-I got the idea to start the Author Friendly Podcast because I wanted to interview the people behind the products, tools, and services I list in my Consumer’s Guide for Self-Publishers.
-(You can get it in the signup form on this page.)
+I got the idea to start the podcast because I wanted to interview the people behind the products, tools, and services I list in my Consumer’s Guide for Self-Publishers.
+(You can get it in the signup form elsewhere on this page.)

-I started self-publishing way early, back in 1995, with a travel guide to bicycling the French Riviera.
-I was working as a technical writer at the time so I found it fairly easy to format my manuscript and self-publish.
+I started self-publishing way back in 1995 with a travel guide to bicycling the French Riviera.
+I was working as a technical writer at the time so I found it easy to format my manuscript and self-publish.

-This was before the internet, too, so so there was and there was really only one way to publish: just get an ISBN and a PDF and send it off to the printer!
+This was before the internet so there was really only one way to publish: just get an ISBN and a PDF and send it off to the printer!

-Over the years I transitioned from technical writer to travel technology journalist, freelancing for PC World and other magazines in the early days of portable computing.
+Over the years I transitioned from technical writer to travel technology journalist, freelancing for PC World and other magazines in the early days of portable computing, and did all I could to pave the way for a career as an adventure travel writer.

 I kept riding, writing, and publishing, and self-published a third book with my writing group, the Wild Writing Women in 2001.
 Wild Writing Women: Stories of World Travel attracted a lot of attention and was sold to a New York publishing house.
 Sounds like a success story, right?
 Wrong.
 The book hasn’t made a penny since that first run that we did on our own.
 I started teaching self-publishing in the early 2000s, speaking at writing conferences, blogging, and writing publishing guides.
 The 4th edition of my Self-Publishing Boot Camp Guide for Authors was (self) published in February 2018, along with my first online course.
 Since I launched Self-Pub Boot Camp I’ve helped thousands of authors publish successfully, and that feels really good.